-- There is a risk of infection, including blood borne viral infections such as HIV and hepatitis, if the correct hygiene procedures are not followed
+- If the correct hygiene procedures are not followed there is a risk of infection, including blood borne viral infections such as HIV and hepatitis

-- Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection, or improve recovery
+- Localised infections – usually caused by bacteria on the skin – good aftercare can prevent infection

 - Septicaemia – a serious systemic infection (ie: affecting the whole body).
 It may be life threatening and requires immediate treatment with antibiotics